CBS

 If the car has 12+ months MOT, runs cleanly, and is under 10 years old: private sale will probably pay £200-£500 more than we will, and that gap is usually worth the hassle.

 If it's MOT-failed, written-off, over 12 years old, or has a known fault: scrap wins.
 By the time you've paid the MOT (£55) and an inevitable repair (£200-£600) just to make it sellable, you're behind on the maths, and you still have to find a buyer.
+If yours won't start at all, our non-runner and classic-car page covers what a dead car is still worth.

 If you can't be bothered with a single viewing:scrap wins regardless.
 Your time has a value, and £30 isn't worth losing a Saturday over.